-A board should establish formal and transparent policies and procedures to (i) identify the nature and extent of principal risks the company is willing to take in order to achieve its long-term strategic objectives; (ii) manage such risks effectively; (iii) oversee the internal control framework; (iv) promote the independence and effectiveness of internal and external audit functions; and (v) satisfy itself on the integrity of financial reporting.a
+A board should establish formal and transparent policies and procedures to (i) identify the nature and extent of principal risks the company is willing to take in order to achieve its long-term strategic objectives; (ii) manage such risks effectively; (iii) oversee the internal control framework; (iv) promote the independence and effectiveness of internal and external audit functions; and (v) satisfy itself on the integrity of financial reporting.

-- The Company is committed to operating within a strong system of internal control that enables business to be transacted and risks taken without exposure to unacceptable potential losses or reputational damage.
+• The Company is committed to operating within a strong system of internal control that enables business to be transacted and risks taken without exposure to unacceptable potential losses or reputational damage.
 The principal risks facing the Barclays Bank Group have been identified and robust processes are in in place to evaluate and manage such risks including regular reporting to, and oversight by, the Risk Committee and the Board.
-A key component of the risk management framework is the Enterprise Risk Management Framework (ERMF), which supports the business in - a.
-See "Audit, Risk and Internal Control", "Material Weakness" and "Changes in internal control over financial reporting" on pages 13 to 14 for a discussion of the material weakness in the Company's internal control over financial reporting identified subsequent to the Original Filing Date as a result of the Over-issuance of Securities having occurred and not being immediately identified, as publicly disclosed by the Company in its announcement of 28 March 2022, and the remediation efforts undertaken by the Company's management as at the date of this filing.

-its aim to embed effective risk management and a strong risk management culture.
+A key component of the risk management framework is the Enterprise Risk Management Framework (ERMF), which supports the business in its aim to embed effective risk management and a strong risk management culture.
 The ERMF is designed to identify and set minimum requirements, in respect of the main risks, to achieve the Company's strategic objectives and to provide reasonable assurance that internal controls are effective.
 An updated ERMF was adopted by the Board in December 2021 which reflects that Climate Risk became a Principal Risk under the ERMF from 1 January 2022.
+Further detail on the principal risks and management of them can be found on pages 5 to 6 of the Strategic Report.

 - The Board approves the Company's risk appetite (the level of risk the Company is prepared to accept across different risk types) within the parameters set by the BPLC Risk Committee.
 Significant steps have been taken in recent years to de-risk the business in order to support sustainable growth and value creation in the future. - Effectiveness of risk management and internal controls is reviewed regularly by the Risk Committee (responsible for providing oversight on current and potential future risk exposures) and the Audit Committee (responsible for controls, including reviewing audit reports, internal controls and risk management systems).
-Please see pages 8 to 11 for further detail on the role of these Committees. - The Audit Committee continues to provide its oversight of the financial reporting processes and the work of the external and internal auditors (including independence and effectiveness).
-Further detail can be found on pages 12 to 14 of this report.
+Please see pages 21 to 24 for further detail on the role of these Committees. - The Audit Committee continues to provide its oversight of the financial reporting processes and the work of the external and internal auditors (including independence and effectiveness).
+Further detail can be found on pages 21 to 22 of this report.